hyyan/woo-poly-integration/readme.txt

 * Added the ability to combine product report with its translation
 * Added the ability to combine category report with its translation
 * Fixed database error in sales_be_category reports
+* Fixed Orders Interface to use the current user language instead of the order language

 = 0.19 =
 * Added the ability to set the write permalinks that can work with polylang if the default woocomerce permalinks are used